paneer24/Launchpads_Illuminated/README.md

 ## Project Structure

-- `data/`: Contains data files.
+- `data/`: The data is from spacex_launch_geo.csv
-- `notebooks/`: Jupyter notebooks for data analysis.
+- `notebooks/`: I have attached  Jupyter notebooks for data analysis.
-- `scripts/`: Python scripts for specific tasks.
-- `results/`: Output and visualizations.

-## How to Run

-1. Install the required dependencies: `pip install -r requirements.txt`
-2. Execute the Jupyter notebooks or Python scripts in the `notebooks/` and `scripts/` directories.

 Feel free to explore the code and reach out if you have any questions or suggestions.